JaimeStill/virtual-networks/02-network-security-groups.md

 Application security groups work in the same way as network security groups, but they provide an application-centric way of looking at your infrastructure.
 You join your virtual machines to an application security group.
 Then you use the application security group as a source or destination in the network security group rules.

+### Scenario Requirements

+Here are the excenario requirements for the above configuration:

+* Six virtual machines with two web servers and two database servers.

+* Customers access the online catalog hosted on the web servers.

+* Web servers must be accessible from the internet over HTTP port 80 and HTTPS port 443.

+* Inventory information is stored on database servers.

+* The database servers must be accessible over HTTPS port 1433.

+* Only the web servers should have access to the database servers.

+### Solution

 ```mermaid
 graph TB
     subgraph inet["Internet"]